papum20/unibo__projects__Pippos-adventures/README.md

 you won't be able to see the minimum number of icons/images/sprites you're supposed to see to play the game,
 while with a screen which is big enuogh, the size of the map which you'll see around the player will depend on the terminal size.
 Thus, if you encounter a problem of visualization, the following could be some solutions:
 	- set the terminal full-screen;
 	- reduce the font size/increase the number of characters showed in the terminal;
 	- zoom out the screen of your computer;
 	- zoom out your terminal.

 So, linux terminals and wsl are ok, windows cmd and PowerShell not.

+### Possible issues

+*   if the terminal window is too small, a `Segmentation fault` error will occur: try to enlarge it

-## COMPILING AND RUNNING:
+## Extra
-- there's a makefile;
-- the executable created is called main (or main.exe if executing on linux/wsl).

-#
-#
 some files used for testing and analyzing are here: https://github.com/papum20/unibo__projects__Pippos-adventures-extra